prantlf/denolint/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

+### Publishing

+This is for me :-)

+Change directory to `packages/denolint` and/or `packages/libdenolint` depending on what packages you want to publish and run:

+    npm version --no-git-tag-version X.Y.Z

+Consolidate `CHANGELOG.md` and commit the changes with one of the following messages, depending on what packages you want to publish:

+    g c -am 'chore(release): publish both X.Y.Z' g c -am 'chore(release): publish denolint X.Y.Z' g c -am 'chore(release): publish libdenolint X.Y.Z'

 ## License

 Copyright (c) 2020-2022 LongYinan<br>